When I mentioned our Toyota Tacoma camping rig and our “perma-camping” kit, I noted the Slumberjack SJK Roadhouse tarp.

 The first item to add?
 Add some telescoping poles.
 The included poles, though sturdy, are fixed length and do not allow much versatility.
 Though excellent for a sunshade or a standalone A-frame, the lack of telescoping poles limits the versatility.

 The second piece of additional gear, one I purchased based on the review, is four suction cups meant for SUPs.
 These suction cups hold the top of the tarp to the truck more securely.
-With four points of contact, the tarp held in rain, sleet, and snow.
+The tarp held in rain, sleet, and snow with four points of contact.
 Even after we readjusted the tarp in the wet snow.
 Four of these cost $32 total (2 per pack at $16 ea)